wp-plugins/b09-link-to-existing-content/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Fixed Error in AJAX-Request if param "search" not being set
+* Added plugin textdomain and german localization
+* Added Settings / FAQ link to plugins overview page

 = 1.4.0 =
 * Added Support for the screen "media.php"
 * From now on, the shortcode functionality is disabled by default and has to be activated from the functions.php